 At the second slide, the wheelchair user must be lifted on to the slide.

 Those accompanying the wheelchair user slide down with them.
 The tour guide or another accompanying person transport the wheelchair down.
 After the slide, the wheelchair user must be lifted back into the wheelchair.

-Please note that it is not easy to access the Salt Mine by wheelchair in these circumstances.
+Please note that the Salt Mine is not easy to navigate with a wheelchair in these circumstances.

 Supervising staff may refuse entry if it is apparent that entry to the mine could pose an increased risk to the person.
 In this event, the entry fee paid will be refunded and signed for by a member of supervising staff (also the entry fee paid by the accompanying person if they are unable to continue with their visit).

 Note: We recommend that our wheelchair users visit the Salt Mine outside the high season (June, July, August) and outside the Easter and Whitsun holidays, so that wheelchair users can enjoy a problem-free visit to our Salt Mine.

 At the Salt Mine, you will need to walk a distance of 600 metres after entering the mine train.
 In addition, you will have to go down steps, especially along a long slope.
 The ground is very uneven in places and not suitable for walking frames.